lac-dcc/BenchGen/src/parser/README.md

 ## Compiling

-Currently, we don't have a main file to compile.
-Because of that, we need to compile a test file (cpp/test.cpp).
-The paths in the program

 Compilation example:

 ```
-clang++ cpp/test.cpp -o cpp/test.out
+clang++ cpp/main.cpp -o cpp/main
 ```

 ## Running

-Run the binary output with a input file as parameter.
-The paths in the program require it to be run inside the cpp folder.
+Run the binary output with a input and output file as parameter.
+The paths in the program requires it to be run inside the cpp folder.

-Execution example (using the a.l file as input):
+Execution example.
+This example uses a file named "test.l" as input and creates a file "output.c" as the output C file:

 ```
 cd cpp
-./test.out ../a.l
+./main test.l output.c
 ```